 In order to vote, you must be registered.
-Elections Canada strongly encourages you to register before an election is called to make sure that your name appears on the voters list for an election or by-election.
-If you are not registered on the voters list, you can register:
+Elections Canada strongly encourages you to register before an election is called to make sure that your name appears on the list of electors.
+During an election, you can register:

-- during the 28-day revision period, beginning on the 33rd day before election day, and ending at 6:00 p.m. (local time) on the sixth day before election day
+- at your local office until 6:00 p.m. (local time) on the sixth day before election day

 - at the polling station on an advance polling day or on election day

 Finding your polling station

-If you are not registered on the voters list, or you have not received a voter information card from Elections Canada showing the address of your polling station, you can get the address by telephoning the Elections Canada office in your electoral district.
+If you are not registered on the list of electors, or you have not received a voter information card from Elections Canada showing the address of your polling station, you can get the address by contacting the Elections Canada office in your electoral district.
 Click here to find your electoral district.
-You could also check the address on a voter information card received by another elector in your household.

-- provide one original piece of identification issued by any level of Canadian government or an agency of that government that contains the elector's photo, name and address (for example, a driver's licence), or
+- Show one original piece of identification issued by a Canadian government, whether federal, provincial or local, that contains your photo, name and address (for example, a driver's licence), or

-- Show two pieces of identification from a list authorized by the Chief Electoral Officer of Canada.
-Both must contain the name of the elector and one must also contain the elector's address; or
+- Show two pieces of identification from the list authorized by the Chief Electoral Officer of Canada.
+Both must have your name and at least one must have your address (such as a health card and utility bill), or

 - Declare your identity and address in writing and have someone who knows you and who is assigned to your polling station vouch for you.

 The voucher must be able to prove their identity and address.
 A person can vouch for only one person (except in long-term care institutions).